Hometown Cha-Cha-Cha: Commercial

 Hometown Cha-Cha-Chas success contributed to strong financial results for its production companies.
 Studio Dragon reported a 27.7% increase in sales to ₩64.9 billion in Q3 2021.
 Sales proportion also rose to 55.9%, up 8.1% from the previous year.
 GTist achieved a full profit in 2021 with a net profit of ₩2.1 billion.
 CJ ENM, the parent company of GTist, Studio Dragon, and tvN, recorded consolidated sales of ₩857.5 billion and an operating profit of ₩87.8 billion in Q3 2021.
 It also saw a 7.4% rise in sales and a 23.6% increase in operating profit in Q3 2021, with the growth attributed to successful dramas including Hometown Cha-Cha-Cha.

-The drama also sparked a "Gaetcha Craze," where products featured in the drama having a surge in demand.
+The drama also sparked a "Gaetcha Craze," where products featured in the drama experienced a surge in demand.
 The wine Yoon Hye-jin gifted Hong Du-sik in episode 5, as well as Hye-jin's bag, both temporarily sold out.
 Interest in Hye-jin's fashion, including her clothing, jewelry, and shoes, experienced a notable rise.
 Her style was praised for its charming combination of sophistication and unique charm.
 Two books featured in the show experienced a rise in popularity.
-After Chief Hong recite Kim Haeng-sook's poem, "The Gate Keeper," her poetry book, "Portrait of Echo," garnered renewed attention and enter best seller list seven years after its release.
+After Chief Hong recited Kim Haeng-sook's poem, "The Gate Keeper," her poetry book, "Portrait of Echo," garnered renewed attention and enter best seller list seven years after its release.
 The book peaked at second place on Kyobo Bookstore's poetry bestseller list for the by the second week of October and entered third place on Yes24's Korean poetry bestseller list.
 The Korean translation of Henry David Thoreau's Walden, read by Chief Hong in episode 2, also climbed to 11th on Yes24's essay bestseller list by the second week of October.
 Yes24 reported a sales growth of 3,257% for "Portrait of Echo" and 369% for Walden the weeks following their exposure in the drama.

 The limited first editions of the unedited scriptbooks for Hometown Cha-Cha-Cha 1 and 2, which included autographs and messages from writer Shin Ha-eun and actors Shin Min-a and Kim Seon-ho, quickly topped bestseller lists.
 According to Yes24, over 9,000 copies were pre-ordered on the publication day alone, with buyers primarily being women in their 20s and 30s.
 The scriptbooks also reached number one on Aladin's bestseller list on October 16, 2021, with an official from the company noting that it is rare for a drama script to achieve such a high ranking.